Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the House member sworn in for Indiana's 4th congressional district (IN-04) for the term beginning in 2027 is a member of the Republican Party; otherwise, it resolves to "No." The market opened on January 6, 2026, closes on November 3, 2027, with a projected payout shortly thereafter.
-Settlement can be accelerated if a consensus of media organizations projects the winner, and the outcome is ultimately verified by the Library of Congress.
+This market resolves to "Yes" if the House member sworn in for Indiana's 4th Congressional District for the term beginning in 2027 is a Republican Party member; otherwise, it resolves to "No." The market opened on January 6, 2026, closes on November 3, 2027, at 11:00 AM EDT, with a projected payout by 11:30 AM EDT.
+Outcome verification is sourced from the Library of Congress and is eligible for accelerated determination after a consensus of media organizations projects the winner.

 Available Contracts